Shia LaBeouf: 1996–2006: Career beginnings and Even Stevens

 Prior to acting, LaBeouf practiced comedy around his neighborhood as an "escape" from a hostile environment.
 At age 10, he began performing stand-up at The Improv, describing his appeal as having "disgustingly dirty" material and a "50-year-old mouth on the 10-year-old kid."
 He subsequently found an agent through the Yellow Pages and was taken on after pretending to be his own manager.
 LaBeouf has said that he initially became an actor because his family was broke, not because he wanted to pursue an acting career, having originally gotten the idea from a child actor he met who had things he wanted.

-In the early 2000s, LaBeouf became known among young audiences after playing Louis Stevens on the Disney Channel weekly program Even Stevens, a role that later earned him a Daytime Emmy Award.
+In 2000, LaBeouf began to become known among young audiences by playing Louis Stevens on the Disney Channel weekly program Even Stevens, a role that later earned him a Daytime Emmy Award.
 He has said that "[he] grew up on that show" and being cast was the "best thing" that happened to him.
-In the next several years, he appeared in the film Holes (2003), which received praise.
+In 2003, he appeared in the film Holes (2003), which received praise.
 In 2005, he co-starred in Constantine, playing the role of Chas Kramer, with Keanu Reeves in the starring role.
 The same year he provided the voice of Asbel in the Disney-produced English dub of Nausicaä of the Valley of the Wind.
 LaBeouf made his directorial debut with the short film Let's Love Hate with Lorenzo Eduardo.
 He has played real-life people, including golfer Francis Ouimet and the younger version of Dito Montiel in A Guide to Recognizing Your Saints (2006).